Disable SSLV2 & Weak SSL Ciphers on IIS

 What about Windows 2003 with IIS 6?

-Yes, it works great on Windows 2003 as well as earlier versions of Windows and IIS.
+Yes, it works on Windows 2003 as well as earlier versions of Windows and IIS.
+However these operating systems do not support TLS 1.1 and TLS 1.2, upgrade to Windows 2008r2 or greater.

 My Security Scanning Company Said ... will this program help fix my problem?